2019 AFC Beach Soccer Championship

-The 2019 AFC Beach Soccer Championship was the ninth edition of the AFC Beach Soccer Championship (second official edition), the premier beach soccer tournament contested by Asian men's national teams, organised by the Asian Football Confederation (AFC).
+The 2019 AFC Beach Soccer Championship was the ninth edition of the AFC Beach Soccer Championship (second official), the premier beach soccer tournament contested by Asian men's national teams, organised by the Asian Football Confederation (AFC).

 The tournament took place in Pattaya, Thailand between 7–17 March 2019.
 The championship also acts as the qualification tournament for Asian teams to the 2019 FIFA Beach Soccer World Cup in Paraguay; the top three teams qualify.

 Iran were the defending champions but failed to defend the title after losing Japan in the quarter-final.
 Japan becomes the champion after beating UAE in final, becoming the first team to win the tournament three times.

 Teams

 A total of 15 teams entered the tournament.

 Draw

 The draw of the tournament was held on 3 December 2018 in Pattaya, Thailand.
 The 15 teams were drawn into three groups of four teams and one group of three teams.
 The teams were seeded according to their performance in the 2017 AFC Beach Soccer Championship final tournament, with the hosts Thailand automatically seeded and assigned to Position A1 in the draw.